-Government has today (4 April 2014) published its response to a Call for Views on corporate responsibility from last year.
+During the course of Responsible Business Week, government has today (4 April 2014) published its response to a Call for Views on corporate responsibility from last year (2013).

 The Business Minister Jenny Willott today (4 April 2014) confirmed that government received 152 responses from businesses and civil society to the document.
 The Call for Views exercise has given government a better understanding of the importance of corporate responsibility to sustainable growth and helped inform current thinking.